-The EPO is also a world leader in supplying technical information.
-Its public databases contain more than 85 million patent documents featuring information on inventions and technological advances from countries all over the world.
-Known as Espacenet this technology library can be accessed free of charge on the EPO's website.
-Thanks to Patent Translate, a free patent machine-translation tool developed in co-operation with Google, the documents are now available in multiple languages.
-Launched in February 2012, this service offers on-the-fly translation for 28 official languages of the EPO's 38 member states, in addition to Chinese, Japanese, Korean and Russian, and is accessed 20 000 times a day.
+In addition, the EPO provides technical solutions and information on a global scale.
+Its search tool EPOQUE is today used by patent offices in over 40 countries worldwide, from Australia to Canada.
+Its public databases contain more than 85 million patent documents related to inventions and technological advances.
+Known as Espacenet, this technology library can be accessed free of charge on the EPO's website.
+Thanks to Patent Translate, a free machine translation tool developed in co-operation with Google, the documents are now available in 32 languages, including Chinese, Japanese, Korean and Russian.